AnastasiaHaller/AnastasiaHaller/README.md

 Junior Front-End Developer
 --------------------------

-Relocating our family to South Tyrol sparked a transformative career shift for me.
-Web Development emerged as my true calling, combining my interests and new life context.
-Self-educated during maternity leave, I'm an aspiring Front-End Developer.
-My diverse background weaves a tapestry of soft skills—responsibility, decision-making, collaboration, conflict resolution—precious assets on this coding journey.
-Ready to craft immersive digital experiences."
+Moving our family to South Tyrol prompted a career change for me.
+This led me to discover my passion for Web Development, aligning perfectly with both my interests and current life situation.
+While on maternity leave, I took the initiative to self-educate in this field.
+As a result, I am now an enthusiastic Junior Front-End Developer.
+Drawing from my varied career, I bring forth a collection of soft skills—ranging from responsibility to conflict resolution—that greatly benefit me on this coding adventure.
+Ready to create immersive digital experiences.

 * 🌍  I'm based in Luson, Italy
 * ✉️  You can contact me at [anadana87@gmail.com](mailto:anadana87@gmail.com)